CSerV/CSerV.github.io/publications.md

        <p class="media-heading">
           <strong>An Overview of Speech Emotion Recognition</strong><br />
           <b>Jiawei Yu</b><br />
            One chapter in the book "Basic Law for ASR" in Center for Speech and Language Technologies(CSLT) internal in Tsinghua University, 2019.
-(Under processing)
+Chinese version (Under processing)
           <a href="http://cslt.riit.tsinghua.edu.cn/mediawiki/images/2/28/语音情绪识别.pdf">[PDF]</a> <br />
        </p>
     </div>